How To Make A Monkey Fist Knot Useful For Survival

 One who emerges from the shadows and demands your wallet or threatens your life.

-There are many self-defense tools for such a situation.
+There are many self-defense tools.

-These devices make great self-defense weapons.
+These devices make great.

 Ones you can keep with relative ease and covertly.